1- How do I know if it’s safe to dig for my fence? Is there a telephone number I can call?

 a.
 While our prices are determined by the required material for each job as well as the desired layout and design, our sales staff may be able to provide you with a general figure for budgeting purposes.

 b.
 In addition to the fence style you’ve selected, the number and type of posts, height of fence, inclusion of gates and required hardware all play a role in determining the price of your fence project.

 8- What does “stick built construction” really mean?

-Our wooden and Trex® fences are all stick-built onsite.
-For a wood application, we use treated lumber and do not use a pre-assembled or paneled wooden fence.
+Our wooden, vinyl and/or Trex® fences are all stick-built onsite.
+For a wood application, we use pressure treated lumber and not a pre-assembled or paneled wooden fence.
 Each fence that we construct is built to suit and/or customized according to the needs of our customers.
-This means that your fence will arrive as individual boards and be assembled according to the design and layout specified.
+This means that your fence will arrive as individual boards, pickets, or rails and will be assembled according to the design and layout specified.

 9- How can I make sure that my fence is pool code compliant?

 Your fence professional will be able to answer these questions however, reviewing your state or local government’s compliance codes may offer you a better understanding of the requirements.
-For more information on pool codes and fences, ASTM standard 15A NCAC 18A.2528 provides general knowledge.
+For more information on pool codes and fences, The 2018 NC State Building Code for residential properties (App.
+V) provides general knowledge.
+For more detailed information and for specific answers, please contact your county’s local permitting office.

 10- Is a property survey required in order to know where my fence should be set?

 a.
-A survey is not required or provided but is recommended if you have any questions concerning where your property lines fall.
+A survey is not required or provided by GFC but is recommended if you have any questions concerning where your property lines may fall.
 Ultimately, the placement of your fence is the responsibility of the property owner.

 b.
 We advise all of our clients to place their fence a minimum of six (6) inches inside property boundaries.
 It is important to note that any fence placed directly on the property line belongs in part to the adjoining property.